Ex-Mormons: Ex-Mormon organizations

 Many formerly LDS individuals seek community and discussion about their former beliefs in online and in-person groups.
-Some of these international groups include the ex-Mormon page on Reddit (with over 250,000 subscribers) as well as various group listings on the Mormon Spectrum website.
+Some of these international groups include the ex-Mormon page on Reddit (with over 300,000 subscribers) as well as various group listings on the Mormon Spectrum website.
 Localized groups include the SLC Postmos meetup and Facebook group (with over 2,000 members) and Utah Valley Postmos meetup and Facebook group (over 900 members).
 The ex-Mormon subreddit gained publicity with its involvement leaking LDS documents.

-Latter-day Saint views of ex-Mormons

-Depending on the circumstances of an ex-Mormon's departure, Latter-day Saint views may range from considering them apostates to viewing them as individuals who have simply strayed from the path.
-The LDS Church teaches that people leave for a variety of reasons.
-Reasons range from trivial to serious (including doctrinal disagreements).
-Latter-day Saints view "denying the Holy Spirit" as having potentially devastating spiritual consequences, and they generally hope ex-Mormons will "return to the fold".